Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: The -valent case

 We now restrict our study to the case of $4$-valent maps, which are known by \cref{thm:TutteBij} to be in bijection with general maps.
 In this setup, the generating series can be studied more easily, as we are able to express the decomposition of cores into schemes by representing branches by decorated Motzkin paths, and to study in detail the combinatorial structure of schemes.

 In \cref{sec:motzkin}, we introduce some series of decorated paths, and state a lemma that will be useful to express the rationality of a series written as a function of these decorated Motzkin paths series.
 In \cref{sec:exprCl}, we describe the decomposition of a core into a scheme whose edges are decorated with Motzkin paths, and its enumerative consequences.
 In \cref{sec:offset}, we study in more detail the structure of schemes, and in particular the form of their \emph{offset graph}.
-This part displays an important structural difference between orientable and non-orientable maps.
-Our ultimate goal is to describe certain rationality results of the generating functions of maps with a given underlying unlabeled scheme, which will substantially refine \cref{thm:AG00}.
-Since our studies of the structure of schemes in the case of arbitrary surfaces presented in \cref{sec:offset} are already long and complicated, we decided to postpone our ultimate goal for the future work.
-Nevertheless, we will already show in \cref{sec:enumeration} how we can use our structural results from \cref{sec:offset} to prove a rationality result for the generating function of maps whose underlying unlabeled scheme does not contain offset cycles other than loops.
-This result extends the recent result of the second author \cite{Lepoutre2019}.
+This part displays an important structural difference between orientable and non-orientable maps and is crucial in achieving our ultimate goal, which is a description of rationality results of the generating functions of maps with a given underlying unlabeled scheme.
+This result is presented in \cref{sec:enumeration} as \cref{thm:symOfLoop} and it refines \cref{thm:AG00} and extends the recent result of the second author \cite{Lepoutre2019}.